FIELD NOTE · 2026-05-18 · METHODOLOGY DISCLOSURE · FINLOGIX 2024 USABILITY STUDY

 The Cohen’s d = 2.47 number is real and statistically decisive, but it is from a small-sample controlled study on a single task, not a population-scale generalisation.

 This page exists because a Senior PD interview panel correctly asks the next question: how was that effect size actually computed, and what would you say about its limits?
 Section 1 documents the experiment as it was actually run.
 Section 2 names seven limits, the largest being the n = 15 sample size and the single-task scope.
 Section 3 specifies what would change if I were running the same study today — pre-registration, larger sample, multi-task battery, multiple-comparison correction.
 Section 4 explains how to read the d = 2.47 honestly: directionally and statistically decisive on the specific task, generalisation to broader analyst workflow is a separate empirical question.
-Section 5 reconciles an inconsistency between this page and other portfolio strings that frame the same number as “90-day post-launch pooled-SD” — that framing is being corrected portfolio-wide.
+Section 5 reconciles an inconsistency between this page and other portfolio strings that frame the same number as “90-day post-launch pooled-SD” — that framing has been corrected portfolio-wide (completed 2026-06-15).

 Section 1 — How the 2024 study was actually designed

 Design: within-subjects, counter-balanced.
-Each of the n = 15 participants performed the same order-placement task on both the legacy fixed layout and the new modular widget system.
+Each of the n = 15 participants performed the same time-to-insight task on both the legacy fixed layout and the new modular widget system.
 Within-subjects (also called repeated-measures or paired) design means each participant serves as their own control — the comparison is the paired difference between their two times.
 This eliminates between-subject variance as a confound: a slower trader and a faster trader both contribute their own difference, and the difference is what gets aggregated.
 Order of layouts was counter-balanced across participants — half saw the legacy layout first, half saw the new layout first — to control for learning effects.

 Population and sample.
 Fifteen active Finlogix traders participated, recruited from the live user base (not synthetic users or external testers).
 The criterion was prior platform use of at least three months, ensuring participants were not learning the platform during the test.
 Sample composition covered three jurisdictions and three experience tiers (junior / mid / senior analyst).
 The sample is small — this is the single largest limit and Section 2 returns to it — but it is from the real user population, not a substitute.

 What d = 2.47 means on this study.
-On the order-placement task, with these participants, on these two layouts, the new layout is decisively faster — the effect is more than twice the conventional “large” threshold.
+On the time-to-insight task, with these participants, on these two layouts, the new layout is decisively faster — the effect is more than twice the conventional “large” threshold.
 The statistical signal on this specific task is unambiguous.
 Whether that translates to broader analyst workflow improvement is a separate empirical question that this study was not designed to answer.

 Section 2 — Limits of the 2024 design (seven named)